 - Decreased dependency on public assistance and other social services;

 - Increased access to primary care medical services; and

 - Increased immunization rates.

-Currently, PACS’s SHV team is made up of a team supervisor and three home visitors with language capacity in English, Spanish, Khmer (Cambodian) and Samoan.
+Currently, PACS’s SHV team is made up of a manager, a team supervisor and four home visitors with language capacity in English, Spanish, and Samoan.
 The staff is trained in the Nurturing Parent Program (NPP), a family centered EBP that is done in the home that follows a manualized protocol over a 55 week period.
 Some of the activities and exercises in NPP are parenting skills, self-nurturing activities for the family, practice exercises in the home, infant/toddler activities and family hugs.